 This course provides students with the knowledge and skills necessary to understand market research and apply best practices to marketing decision-making from both a consumer and a creator perspective.
 Topics such as research methodology, the difference between domestic and international research, and the value of both quantitative and qualitative data are presented.
 Students will also learn how statistical evidence can be utilized for organizational objectives.

-Accounting, Business Management, and Healthcare Administration and Management majors will take MKG410 in place of MKG310.
+* Accounting and Business Management majors will take MKG410 instead of MKG310.